 Through the foreign scholars program, individuals are given the opportunity to exchange ideas with their American colleagues, participate in educational and professional programs, confer on common problems and projects, and promote professional relationships and communications for six months or less.

-If you are interested in exploring the possibility of inviting a research scholar/professor or short-term scholar to engage in research, teaching, lecturing or other form of participation in educational programming, please contact Brittany Marinelli, assistant director of international education, at email@example.com to complete required paperwork and explore the possibilities.
+If you are interested in exploring the possibility of inviting a research scholar/professor or short-term scholar to engage in research, teaching, lecturing or other form of participation in educational programming, please contact Brittany Marinelli, director of international education, at email@example.com to complete required paperwork and explore the possibilities.

 The One-Year Bar